reiver/article-20250227/README.md

 What is the difference between them‽
 Is there a difference between them‽
-Are they just different words for the same thing‽ — similar to "_and_" and "_but_"‽
+Are they just different words for the same thing‽

 I will argue that in practice, in this context, that there is no semantic difference between the two.
-In practice, _moderation_ and _censorship_ are semantically same thing — although perhaps differ in connotation — just like the words "_and_" and "_but_"
+In practice, _moderation_ and _censorship_ are semantically the same thing — although perhaps differ in connotation — just like the words "_and_" and "_but_".
 I.e., you call _censorship_ that you like "_moderation_"; and you call _moderation_ that you don't like "_censorship_".

-But I think focusing on that missing an important point —
+But I think focusing on that is missing an important point —

-Yes, it is true that, in practice, "Moderation" and "Censorship" have the same meaning.
+Yes, it is true that, in practice, _moderation_ and _censorship_ have the same meaning, but —

-But, the problem is not that there is Moderation / Censorship per se —
+The problem is not that there is _moderation_ / _censorship_ per se —

-The problem is WHO is in control of it —
+The problem is **_who_** is in control of it —

 You?
 Or someone else?

-Do YOU get to decide what YOU do and do not get exposed to?
+Do **_you_** get to decide what **_you_** do and do not get exposed to?

-Or does someone else get to decide, against your will.
+Or does someone else get to decide, against your will?

+I think that is a more imporant distinction.

+## Tools

+Social-media has long provided a number of tools to put you in control —
+_muting_ people, keywords, hash-tags, and other things, _blocking_ people,
+_hiding_ your posts,
+etc.

+These tools put you in controls.

+Platform moderators ... take the control away from you.

+You might _not_ notice this when they censor things you don't want to see.
+But, you likely will notice this when they censor something you feel should _not_ have been.

+And, this was the case for many with the protest video.

+Someone else (i.e., the Bluesky moderator) had the control.
+Someone else effectively decide for you what you would or would not see.
+And, if you were someone who did not agree with the censorship, then noticed all this.

 ## AI Moderation

-AI has been in the news a lot lately.

-Some see AI as a panacea to moderation woes.
+Some see AI moderation as a panacea.

-AI moderation has been around with us for a long time.
+With AI moderation it also matter who is effectively in control of what **_you_** do and don't see — **_you_** or someone else?

+## Twitter Files

 ...

-## Twitter Files

 ## Why Decentralization Matters